Hui Mo‘olelo Mural Project at University of Hawaiʻi Maui College

 Artists

-Artist Solomon Enos has selected the mo‘olelo of Uncle “Gaby” Gouveia and Pualani Enos as inspiration for his work.
+Entitled ʻOle Pau, artist Solomon Enos selected the mo‘olelo of Uncle “Gaby” Gouveia and Pualani Enos as inspiration for his work.
 Excerpt HERE

 In response to the recording, Solomon shared, "There is a quintessential Maui flavor of sweetness, and both deep and broad cultural immersion.
 From fighting chickens with boxing gloves to Uncle Gaby being invited to play catcher by the Kepani Uncle, to the advocacy for Hawaiian language, all the bases covered, home run!" |

-Artist Eric Finley, also known as SEVEN, has selected the mo‘olelo of Louis Garcia III & Kaliko Storer of Lāhainā as inspiration for his work.
+Artist Eric Finley, also known as SEVEN, selected the mo‘olelo of Louis Garcia III & Kaliko Storer of Lāhainā as inspiration for his work titled Nature's Gift.
 Excerpt HERE

 Early on in our Hui Mo‘olelo: Lāhainā program, we heard that Lāhainā-inspired public artworks in particular should not be limited to Lāhainā places, as so many of our community members have now been displaced.
 We honor this request through partnerships with a range of artwork hosts, and have presented Lāhainā-inspired artworks in Lāhainā as well as Kahului, Kīhei and Honolulu. |

-Artist Jay Gilleard will work with two mo‘olelo: Anuhea Yagi, Student of Hawaiian Life Ways & Hōaka Delos Reyes, expert in the field of stone-on-stone carving (kālai pōhaku) [Excerpt HERE] as well as Nicolita Garces, Archivist and Librarian & Ashley Ancheta Galacgac, Engagement & Operations Manager, Hawaii Alliance of Nonprofit Organizations [Excerpt HERE].
+In developing Between Worlds, artist Jay Gilleard worked with two mo‘olelo: Anuhea Yagi, Student of Hawaiian Life Ways & Hōaka Delos Reyes, expert in the field of stone-on-stone carving (kālai pōhaku) [Excerpt HERE] as well as Nicolita Garces, Archivist and Librarian & Ashley Ancheta Galacgac, Engagement & Operations Manager, Hawaii Alliance of Nonprofit Organizations [Excerpt HERE].

 "My idea is to create a carved stone head of a gender ambiguous Mahu or third gender person which would be integrated into a Maui landscape of significance." |